NVIDIA/FastPhotoStyle/USAGE.md

 ![](results/example1_small.png)

-### TODO Example 2: Transfer the style of a style photo to a content photo with semantic label maps.
+### Example 2: Transfer the style of a style photo to a content photo with semantic label maps.

 #### Label map